-If the Council fails to adopt such ordinance or measure within sixty days after a petition making such a proposal has been filed with the Town Clerk, the electors may adopt or reject the same at the next regular election, provided such petition shall be substantially in the form prescribed in Section 7 of this Chapter, and shall be in ink or indelible pencil, signed by not less than fifteen per cent of the electors as determined by the last completed registry list.
-The Town Clerk shall determine the sufficiency of the petition and, if said petition is found to be sufficient, shall certify it to the council within ten business days after receipt of the petition.
+If the Town Council fails to adopt such ordinance or measure within sixty days after a petition making such a proposal has been filed with the Town Clerk, the electors may adopt or reject the same at the next regular election, provided such petition shall be substantially in the form prescribed in Section 7 of this ChapterSection 8.7 of this Charter, and shall be in ink or indelible pencil, signed by not less than fifteen per cent of the electors as determined by the last completed registry list.
+The Town Clerk shall determine the sufficiency of the petition and, if said petition is found to be sufficient, shall certify it to the Town eCouncil within ten business days after receipt of the petition.
 No signature on such petition shall be valid unless it has been obtained within ninety days of the filing of the petition.
 There should be publication after the Town Council decides to submit for determination by the voters, not more than thirty days and not less than fifteen days before the date set for said referendum.